neuroinformatics-unit/datashuttle/docs/source/pages/get_started/getting-started.md

-This was a quick overview of creating folders—see and [How to use Create Folder Tags](how-to-create-folders) for full details including additional customisation with [Name Templates](how-to-use-name-templates).
+This was a quick overview of creating folders—see and [How to use Create Folder Tags](how-to-create-folders) for full details including additional customisation with [Validation Templates](how-to-use-validation-templates).

 ## Exploring folders